VoIyboo/Windows-Optimiser-Toolkit-/README.md

 🧩 Project Overview

-The Quinn Optimiser Toolkit started as a simple Windows cleanup script and has grown into a multi-module, UI-based optimisation suite designed for IT professionals.
+The Quinn Optimiser Toolkit started as a simple Windows cleanup script and has grown into a multi module, UI based optimisation suite designed for IT professionals.
 It focuses on:

 • System cleanups